-Ice should be tested in several locations to make sure that it is of the accepted thickness throughout the area where you anticipate your activity will take place.
+Ice should be tested in several locations to make sure that it is of an acceptable thickness throughout the area where you anticipate your activity will take place.
 This is easy enough for people to follow when playing pond hockey or ice fishing, but it is less practical for individuals going for a walk or snowmobiling across a lake.

-Another measure is to consider is how many days the lake or pond has been frozen.
-This is more complicated because one must take the average temperature and do some math.
+Another consideration is how many days the lake or pond has been frozen.
+This is more complicated because one must know the average temperature for the area and then do some math.
 Complexities aside, if you are serious about your outdoor activities on ice, such as ice fishing or snowmobiling, experts suggest that you take the time to do the arithmetic to ensure that your lake is frozen throughout.

 Avoid traveling on ice at night or when it is snowing.
-You should have a clear view of what you are traveling on and be very aware of the surface, should it start to crack.
+You should have a clear view of your path and take care to monitor the ice surface, should it start to crack.
 Wet patches are a clear signal that you should not be on the ice.
 That doesn’t mean you should only avoid the areas that are wet – you should stay away from the entire location because the temperature is not cold enough to sustain proper freezing and ice thickness.

-Common sense dictates that you should never go out on the ice alone.
+Common sense dictates that one should never go out on the ice alone.
 Wherever possible you should also wear thermal protection that is buoyant or, at least, a life jacket.
-Always be conscious of the possibility that you or someone with you may fall through the ice.
-Make sure you know all the safety precautions and procedures and, if possible, keep safety equipment with you.
+Always be conscious of the possibility that you or someone in your group may fall through the ice.
+Make sure you know all the safety precautions and procedures and, if possible, keep safety equipment close at hand.

 Outdoor winter activities can be lots of fun if you are a winter person.
 Being mindful of obvious and less-than-obvious dangers is always necessary.
-It’s also important to remain fully aware of your surroundings and to make safety a paramount concern, ensuring you learn the proper rescue techniques.
+It’s also important to remain fully aware of your surroundings and to make safety a paramount concern, including learning appropriate rescue techniques.